goose-down

 Vegan Alternatives to Down

-Down is yet another animal-based substance that vegans must avoid.
-As with nearly all items taken from animals, the production of down creates substantial suffering.
+Down is yet another animal-based material that vegans must look out for.
+As with nearly all items taken from animals, its production entails substantial suffering.

-Consists of the fluffy super-fine fibers that cover the skin of geese and ducks, down is quite pricey, but it offers unmatched insulation properties.
-Even after decades of massive material science innovations accomplished within the the textile industry, when measured by weight down remains the warmest insulating fiber available.
-Premium winter jackets, comforters, pillows, and sleeping bags may all contain down.
+Consisting of the fluffy superfine fibers that grow on the skin of geese and ducks, down is quite pricey, but it offers unmatched insulation properties.
+Even after decades of the textile industry’s materials science innovations, when measured by weight, down remains the warmest insulating fiber available.
+Winter jackets, comforters, pillows, and sleeping bags may all contain down.

 Down and Animal Cruelty

-Much of the world’s down is plucked from living, fully-conscious birds.
+Much of the world’s down is plucked from living, fully conscious birds.
 The United States and the European Union have banned live-plucking.
-Unfortunately, China produces about 80 percent of the world’s down.
-China has not outlawed live-plucking, and the nation has enacted few laws protecting farmed animals.
+Unfortunately, China produces about 80 percent of the world’s down, and has not outlawed live-plucking.
+The nation has enacted few laws protecting farmed animals.

-In 2016, PETA released video footage documenting the appalling cruelties occurring in China.
-The footage shows workers ripping feathers from live, struggling birds.
+In 2016, PETA released video footage documenting appalling cruelties associated with the production of down.
+The footage shows workers in China ripping feathers from live, struggling birds.

 Vegan Alternatives to Down